MohammedKhairallah/Basic-Dynamic-Queue-Based-on-Array/README.md

 ## Features:

-**CreateQueue:** Creates a queue object in the heap to hold queue information.
+**CreateQueue:** Create a queue object in the heap to hold queue information.

 **EnqueueElement:** Add elements to the end of the queue.